ahmedshahriar/restaurant-menu-pricing/README.md

   * Dataset sampling is deterministic, **Optuna** is seeded, **MLflow** tracks experiments and versions.
   * The `.github/workflows/cd.yml` workflow automates building and publishing the Docker image to GitHub Container Registry (**GHCR**) on every push to a version tag (`v*.*.*`) or via manual trigger.
+    * A good article on this [DockerHub or GHCR or ECR](https://blog.devops.dev/docker-hub-or-ghcr-or-ecr-lazy-mans-guide-4da1d943d26e)

 * **Deployments**